 The following "Use of Proceeds" information relates to the registration statement on Form F-3ASR (File Number 333-233938) and prospectus supplement filed on April 13, 2021 for our public offering of our ordinary shares in connection with the listing on the Hong Kong Stock Exchange in April 2021.
 The public offering closed in April 2021.
-J.P.
-Morgan Securities (Asia Pacific) Limited, China International Capital Corporation Hong Kong Securities Limited and Goldman Sachs (Asia) L.L.C. are the joint representatives of the underwriters for our public offering.
 We offered and sold an aggregate of 36,380,900 ordinary shares at a public offering price of HK\$268.00 per ordinary share, taking into account the ADSs sold upon the exercise of the over-allotment option by our underwriters.
 We raised net proceeds of HK\$9.6 billion from our public offering, after deducting underwriting fees and other offering expenses payable by us.

-For the period from the closing of our public offering to December 31, 2021, we used approximately HK\$1.0 billion of the net proceeds from our public offering for general corporate purpose.
-We still intend to use the remaining portion of the proceeds as disclosed in our registration statement of our public offering.
+For the year ended December 31, 2022, we used the remaining HK\$8.6 billion of the net proceeds from our public offering for the purpose as disclosed in our registration statement of our public offering.